guava-coder/go-register/README.md

 # GO-Register

  ---
-Go-Register is a full-stack, single-page application that implements user registration and login functions.
+Go-Register is a full-stack web app that implements user registration and login functions.
 It has a clean, responsive UI, and great extensibility.

 Originally I was making users register and log in from scratch for a website.